HomeAboutWorkServicesPluginsBlogContactstart_a_build

 Netlify is where the sites live.
 It’s a deployment platform that makes hosting static sites embarrassingly easy.

 I build for bad connections.
 When your development environment has 12 Mbps download on a good day, you learn real quick what a slow site feels like.
-Every site I build is optimized for the worst-case connection because I’m living that worst case.
+Every site I ship is optimized for the worst-case connection, because I’m living that worst case.

 I build simple.
 No unnecessary dependencies.
 No framework-of-the-week.
 No over-engineering.
-When you have limited time between charters and limited patience for debugging, you learn to keep things lean.
+When you have limited time between charters and limited patience for debugging, you keep things lean.

 I build for real businesses.
 My clients aren’t tech startups.
 They’re pool builders, charter captains, restaurant owners, production companies.
 Real people who need real websites that work for their real customers.
 That keeps me grounded.

-This stack lets me deliver a professional, performant, SEO-optimized website in days instead of weeks.
+This stack lets me deliver a professional, performant, SEO-optimized site in days instead of weeks.
 And it lets me do it from a dock in the sportfishing capital of the world.

 Not a bad gig.